YoungVigz/mockly-cli/README.md

 - **Interactive CLI** for schema creation
 - **Configurable settings** via `.mocklyrc.json`

-## 📖 Documentation (WIP)
+## 📖 Documentation

-Comprehensive documentation is currently in progress.
-Stay tuned for detailed usage instructions, API references, and best practices.
+Documentation is still in development, but you can check current version of it.
+See `DOCUMENTATION.md` for details, or click [here](https://github.com/YoungVigz/mockly-cli/blob/main/DOCUMENTATION.md)

 ## 👥 Author